audacity/audacity-support/nyquist-plugins/generator-plugins/generator-utilities.md

 ## Nyquist Generate Prompt

-Nyquist Generate Prompt makes it easy for Nyquist developers to test their code for "Generate" plug-ins in one step.
+Nyquist Generate Prompt makes it easy for Nyquist developers to test their code for "Generate" plugins in one step.

 {% file src="../../.gitbook/assets/generate.ny" %}
 Download link